hypebeast/JiraCards/README.md

 The following commands are available:

   * **gen**: This the default command.
 If JiraCards is called without a command this command will be executed.
-It reads Jira issues from the specified board and generates
+It reads Jira issues from the specified board and generates a card for every found issue.
   * **show**: Prints the default template to stdout.
 The default template can be used to create a custom template.
+  * **tempdata**: Prints the available data which is available in a template.

 ### Command Line Options